bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/ionut.pruteanu2308/index.md

 ### Week 12 - 18 May

 I completed the actual slot game, replacing the colors with actual symbols and i defined the winning combinations rules.
 I also connected the second display which shows the winning combinations and their value.
+I also assembled the project in its final version.

+### Week 19 - 25 May

+Made small fixes.
+Now, if the slot machine loses power, the balance is saved to memory.

 ## Hardware